-In carrying out the study agenda, OEA staff reviewed state statutes, regulations, and board polices related to the distribution of state and local funds.
+In carrying out the study agenda, OEA staff reviewed state statutes, regulations, and board policies related to the distribution of state and local funds.
 Staff also conducted a survey of all Kentucky district superintendents and asked that documentation be sent to OEA.
 The survey received a 98 percent response rate.
 Appendix B includes a copy of the survey.

-Staff also relied upon data from the Kentucky Department of Education (KDE).
-Data from KDE included:
+Staff also relied on data from the Kentucky Department of Education (KDE):

-- financial data from the MUNIS financial software, - membership data from preschool enrollment, - the Superintendents Annual Attendance Report (SAAR) for FY 2017, - students' 2017 8th-grade K-PREP scores, and - students' FRPL data.
+- Financial data from the MUNIS financial software

+- Membership data from preschool enrollment

+- The Superintendents Annual Attendance Report for FY 2017

+- Students' 2017 8th-grade K-PREP scores

+- Students' FRPL data

-Unless otherwise noted, school- and district-level data in this report include only Kentucky public school students enrolled in A1 elementary or secondary schools for which student outcomes are reported in the state's accountability system.^d This report refers to school years (SY) by the year in which the school year ends.
+Unless otherwise noted, school- and district-level data in this report include only Kentucky public school students enrolled in A1 elementary or secondary schools for which student outcomes are

+Data for this study were obtained from the Kentucky Department for Education and included financial data, student membership, test scores, and FRPL data. reported in the state's accountability system.^d This report refers to school years (SY) by the year in which the school year ends.
 For example, the 2016-2017 school year is called the 2017 school year or SY 2017.